microsoft/Omex/src/Diagnostics.HealthChecks.AspNetCore/Readme.md

 ## Health Check ASP.NET Core helpers and extensions

-This project introduces features specifically dependent from the ASP.NET Core WebAPI Framework.
+This project introduces features specifically designed for the ASP.NET Core WebAPI Framework.
 This will not introduce other composable classes, but it will leverage them to provide a new factory method to create a **Liveness Health Check**, an health check that will only verify that the endpoint is reachable without letting it execute its logic, short-circuiting it using an implementatin of the `ActionFilterAttribute`.

 #### Liveness Health Check